LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: 30 March 2022
 * Fix issue where we could not add assay samples to picklist from the run details page.

+### version TBD
+*Released*: TBD
+* Item 10223: GridPanel updates for search input and filter display in grid header
+  * add SearchBox component and display in GridPanel header bar

 ### version 2.149.1
 *Released*: 30 March 2022
 * Issue 44865: Default naming pattern is not saved during source type creation